FelixSchwarz/mailqueue-runner/README.md

  - No code to actually generate an email (e.g. from a template, add attachments, ...)
  - Not suited for high volume message sending as every message is stored on the (slow) file system.
-I aim for maybe 100 messages per minute but if you want to go way higher you'll need to find a different solution.
+I aim for maybe 100 messages per minute but if you want to go way higher you'll need to find a different solution (see issue #5).

 ### Tested Python versions

 I use [Travis](https://travis-ci.com/FelixSchwarz/mailqueue-runner) to run the test suite.
 Hopefully this means all tested versions are suitable for production.
-At the moment I support Python 2.7 and Python 3.4-3.7.
+At the moment I test Python 2.7 and Python 3.4-3.7 on Linux.
+The code won't work on Windows right now but in the future Windows might work at least for development (see issue #12).

 ### License